 It is easy to travel to Ohio University by means other than single occupancy vehicles (SOVs).
+Alternative transit is often cheaper while using less natural resources than SOV transit.
+Alternative active transportation (biking, walking) is cheaper, better for the environment, and healthier.
 Alternative transit options for short and long distance trips are listed below.
-Please refer to the Office of Transportation and Parking Services webpage for additional information.
+Please refer to the Office of Transportation and Parking Services webpage and below for additional information.

 The Hockhocking Adena Bikeway is a paved path that runs more than 20 miles along the Hocking River through Athens, past the edges of Chauncey and The Plains, through part of Wayne National Forest, to Nelsonville.